Rhode Island Recording Laws: Consent Rules and Penalties

 The Legal Foundation

-Rhode Island’s wiretapping and electronic surveillance laws are found in Title 11, Chapter 35 of the Rhode Island General Laws.
-The key statute is:
+Rhode Island's wiretapping and electronic surveillance laws are found in two parts of the Rhode Island General Laws.
+The criminal prohibition is in Title 11, Chapter 35, while the procedural rules and civil remedies are in Title 12, Chapter 5.1.

 - R.I.
-Gen. Laws § 11-35-21 – Unauthorized interception, disclosure or use of wire, electronic, or oral communication
+Gen. Laws 11-35-21 -- Unauthorized interception, disclosure, or use of wire, electronic, or oral communication (criminal offense)

-Under this statute, it’s illegal to willfully intercept wire, electronic, or oral communications without consent.
-However, recording is legal when you’re a party to the communication or when one party has given prior consent.
+Under Section 11-35-21, it is illegal to willfully intercept wire, electronic, or oral communications without consent.
+However, recording is legal when you are a party to the communication or when one party has given prior consent, unless the recording is made for a criminal, tortious, or otherwise injurious purpose.

 What Communications Are Covered